LougaoLLC/WordPressOnFaas/README.md

 1. **TiDB Serverless Integration:**
    - Integrates TiDB Serverless for WordPress.
 Note: TiDB Serverless doesn't support the `utf8mb4_unicode_520_ci` collation; hence, `utf8mb4_unicode_ci` is used.

-2. **Ali FunctionCompute Implementation:**
+2. **FAAS Implementation:**
-   - Leverages Ali FunctionCompute for WordPress, incorporating features like Health Check API, Startup Probe, Nginx FastCGI Cache, PHP-FPM, etc.
+   - Leverages FAAS for WordPress, incorporating features like Health Check API, Startup Probe, Nginx FastCGI Cache, PHP-FPM, etc.

 3. **XMLRPC Handling:**
    - Optional disabling of XMLRPC (default setting is disabled).
 This is primarily aimed at reducing client-side calls.
-Since many websites do not require this functionality, reducing client-side calls can effectively lower costs, considering that Function Compute is billed based on requests.
+Since many websites do not require this functionality, reducing client-side calls can effectively lower costs, considering that faas is billed based on requests.

 4. **wp-content on NAS:**
    - Mounts the `wp-content` directory to Network Attached Storage (NAS), providing shared and persistent storage.